Sapehui0003/Programacion-2/Challenges/Challenge 1/src/README.md

 mlflow ui
 Then, open your web browser and navigate to http://127.0.0.1:5000 to view the registered experiments, metrics, models, and visualizations.

+#### 4. Uploading results to GitHub
+To automatically upload your results to GitHub, you can use the provided upload_results.py script.
+Ensure this script is in the root of your project directory.

+You only need to execute:
+python upload_results.py

+This script will automatically add all changes, commit them with the message 'Resultados del challenge', and push them to the origin main branch of your GitHub repository.

 ### ● Architecture Diagram
 graph LR